 For almost two years, in 2013 and 2014, Aziza al-Yousef, Eman al-Nafjan, and Loujain al-Hathloul were at the forefront of a viral global campaign, October 26th Driving, that asked women post videos and pictures of themselves driving on social media.
 They placed themselves at grave personal risk in their efforts to petition their government to lift the ban and make it a priority on the political reform agenda.
 Al-Yousef, al-Nafjan, and al-Hathloul are among those still in prison.

-Car companies have been silent about the arrests of women-driving activists, in stark contrast to their earlier support.
 Al-Hathloul tried to livestream her drive into Saudi Arabia from the UAE in 2014.
 At the time, she was arrested at the border and imprisoned for 73 days.
 Now she is back in jail.
 Even some of the seasoned activists who participated in the first protest of the ban in 1990, Aisha al-Manae, Hessa al-Sheikh and Madeha al-Ajroush, were arrested during this latest crackdown and later released.

 So far, the car companies have been silent about the arrests, in stark contrast to their earlier support for women’s right to drive.
 It is also in stark contrast with some of the companies’ actions in the US when they felt government policy was contrary to their values.
 When the Trump administration sought to institute a travel ban from several Muslim-majority countries, Ford and GM were quick to denounce it.
 In recent days, the Business Roundtable, the influential trade organization that includes Ford and GM as members, has condemned the Trump administration’s cruel child separation policy